MovingBlocks/TeraNUI/README.md

 in [`build.gradle`](./build.gradle).

 > ⚠ **Note:** Whether an artifact should be published as release or snapshot is determined by whether or not there is a
 > `-SNAPSHOT` in the version.
-Publishing will fail in case the same non-snapshot version is supposed to be published
+Publishing will fail in case publishing the same non-snapshot version is attempted
 > again.

 The exact build steps for this library are defined in the [Jenkinsfile](./Jenkinsfile).